-2. Member States shall apply, as far as they are concerned, the acts and decisions adopted for the implementation of the enhanced cooperation to which they are party.
-Such acts and decisions shall be binding only on those Member States which are party to such cooperation and shall be directly applicable only in those States.
-Member States which are not party to such cooperation shall not impede the implementation thereof by the participating Member States.
+2. Member States shall apply, as far as they are concerned, the acts and decisions adopted for the implementation of the enhanced cooperation in which they participate.
+Such acts and decisions shall be binding only on those Member States which participate in such cooperation and, as appropriate, shall be directly applicable only in those States.
+Member States which do not participate in such cooperation shall not impede the implementation thereof by the participating Member States.